 If your soil is naturally poor, you may want to apply other nutrients as fertilizers, such as phosphorus and potassium, until organic mulches decompose and build up a reserve of those nutrients in the soil.
 Bone meal, seaweed and wood ashes are all good sources of phosphorus and potassium.

-Because most of my gardens’ fertility comes from organic mulches, I tailor which mulch I use to the particular plant’s needs.
+Because organic mulches are the main source of nutrients in weedless gardening, I tailor which mulch I use to the particular plant’s needs.
 Generally, this involves nothing more than using nutrient-rich mulches for plants that are heavy feeders, and other mulches for light feeders.
 Two nutrient-rich mulches for my vegetables are compost and grass clippings; I make both right here at home.

 If you’re not up to making your own weed-free compost, you often can buy good bulk compost locally.
 I often spread a thin layer of grass clipping on top of the compost in my vegetable beds.
 The thin layer of grass clippings helps smother any weed seedlings that survived composting, and keeps the compost moist to make the nutrients in it more readily available.
 Be careful about using neighbors’ grass clippings, however.
 I found this out the hard way 30 years ago, as I watched my potato vines wilt overnight after using what I later learned were clippings from a lawn that was treated with weed killer.